eonfluxor/flask/documentation/Guides.md

 ```

-> Attach a `FlaskClass` instance to this ViewController
+> Attach a `Reactor` instance to this ViewController

 ```swift
     override func viewDidLoad() {